NYC Ferry: South Brooklyn Ferry

-Soundview Ferry
+Rockaway–Soundview Ferry

-Soundview ferries run in both directions.
-Service on this route runs every 40 minutes during rush hours, every 60 minutes during middays and evenings, hourly weekend mornings, and every 40 minutes on weekend afternoons and evenings.
+Rockaway–Soundview ferries run in both directions with year-round service.

+In May 2018, a special Rockaway Express service was implemented on the Rockaway Ferry, running express between Pier 11/Wall Street and Rockaway while skipping Sunset Park.
+This service did not return for the summer 2019 season.
+In July 2022, a new variation of the express service was introduced.
+(See Rockaway Rocket).

-On May 19, 2020, Stuyvesant Cove (originally a part of the Lower East Side Line) was added between Wall Street and 34th Street to replace LES service at this stop.
-On December 28, 2021, the route was extended from Soundview to Throggs Neck.
-Starting on December 8, 2025, the Rockaway and Soundview ferries combined.
+On May 19, 2020, Stuyvesant Cove (originally a part of the Lower East Side Line) was added on the Soundview Ferry between Wall Street and 34th Street.
+On December 28, 2021, the Soundview Ferry was extended from Soundview to Throggs Neck.
+Starting on December 8, 2025, the Rockaway and Soundview ferries were combined.